xdobry/rdfglance/Readme.md

 ## Technology

 RDFGlance leverages the `egui` library, a simple and fast GUI library for Rust that can create both desktop and web applications using WebAssembly (Wasm).
-Currently RDFGlance is programmed and tested only with desktop egui.
 Unlike traditional web applications that rely on HTML and React, `egui` allows for a more lightweight and efficient approach.
 This results in a smaller application size and improved performance, enabling RDFGlance to handle and display larger RDF datasets, up to 100,000 triples, without any delays.

 RDFGlance uses some oxigraph rust libraries.